TRF Equipment Distribution Policy

 - Students must return gear by the specified return time determined by the student and confirmed upon pick-up.

 - EDC staff check-in of equipment is a two-step process.
 First, the desk worker checks that all components have been returned without obvious damage.
-Next, the equipment is thoroughly checked ensure its complete and in good working order.
+Next, the equipment is thoroughly checked ensure it is complete and in good working order.

 - Students are able to leave the EDC after the first check but may be notified of an issue with the equipment discovered in the second check within one business day.